uu-infomcv/labs/lab2/cnn_lab_2.md

       # [1] Initialise the class variables:
       # - min_lr
       # - max_lr
+      # - lr (which sould be initialised to the max_lr)
       # - total_iterations (steps_per_epoch * epochs)
       # - iteration (your counter)
+      # - history (learning rate and iterations logger)
-      # - decrease which should be the (integer) value of the absolute difference between the max_lr - min_lr devided by the num_steps
+      # - decrease which should be the absolute difference between the max_lr - min_lr devided by the num_steps

       temp = int(self.total_iterations // num_steps)